168th Wing refuels MCAS Cherry Point F/A-18s during Exercise Nordic Response 24

 |Downloads:

-This work, 168th Wing refuels MCAS Cherry Point F/A-18s during Exercise Nordic Response 24 [Image 4 of 4], by TSgt Steven Adkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 168th Wing refuels MCAS Cherry Point F/A-18s during Exercise Nordic Response 24, by TSgt Steven Adkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT